NXP/ot-nxp/examples/hybrid/ot_rcp_ble_hci_bb/k32w061/README.md

 $ ./script/build_k32w061 <target_name>
 ```

-After a successful build, the application binary will be generated in `build_k32w061/<target_name>/ot-rcp-ble-hci-bb-k32w061`.
+After a successful build, application binaries will be generated in `build_k32w061/<target_name>/bin` and would contain the file called "rcp_name.bin.h".

 ## Flash Binaries